-OE-04 SOFT COMPUTING TECHNIQUES L Т Р UE-04 SOFT COMPUTING TECHNIQUES 4 0 0
+00OExxx SOFT COMPUTING TECHNIQUES L Т Р OUCLAAA SOLI SOMI STIMO IESTIMIQUES 4 0 0

-- To familiarize the students with the various architectures and learning algorithms of Artificial Neural Network. - To make the students to understand the basis of classifying neural networks and suitability for different applications. - To enable the students to acquire knowledge on Fuzzy logic and their operations - To acquire the ability of designing Fuzzy logic controllers and Neuro Controllers. - To introduce the concept of genetic algorithm and its operators.
+- To familiarize the students with the various architectures and learning methods of Artificial Neural Network. - To enable the students to acquire knowledge on Fuzzy logic, Fuzzy logic controllers and Neuro Controllers. - To introduce the concept of genetic algorithm and its operators.